Must see sites in Berlin

 Now, Berlin is a major tourist destination, with endless places to discover.
 Let’s look at the 15 must-see sites to visit in the city, especially for those visiting Berlin for the first time.
 If you are interested in joining a tour, consider joining Odyssey Traveller’s small group tours to Germany.
 Odyssey Traveller’s tours are especially designed for active senior travellers and offers flexibility for the over-50s eager to see the world.

-Odyssey has put together a list of 15 places you may wish to explore across a range of experiences whilst in the city of Berlin.
+Odyssey has put together a list of 15 places you may wish to explore while in the city of Berlin.
 If you’re interested in visiting Germany, you might want to take a look at some of our other articles:

 Easily reached, the 18th Century Brandenburg Gate, modelled after the Propylaeum of the Acropolis in Athens, was commissioned by Friedrich Wilhelm II as an entrance to the boulevard Unter den Linden which led to the Prussian palace.
 Now hailed as a symbol of German reunification, Berlin’s remaining town gate has seen its share of historic events, from Napoleon’s army stealing the quadriga statue depicting the goddess of victory on top of the Gate, to West German Chancellor Helmut Kohl walking through it to meet East German Prime Minister Hans Modrow during the Gate’s reopening in 1989.